Erigeron annuus (Annual Fleabane) on 10-6-18, #517-2.

 The genus, Erigeron L., was named and described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-As of 1-15-21 when this page was last updated, Plants of the World Online lists 447 species in the Erigeron genus (down from 456 on the last update).
-It is a member of the plant family Asteraceae with 1,689 genera.
+As of 11-30-23 when this page was last updated, Plants of the World Online lists 449 species in the Erigeron genus.
+It is a member of the plant family Asteraceae with 1,702 genera.
 Those numbers could change as updates are made on POWO.
 The number of genera in the family fluctuates quite often.

 Distribution map of Erigeron annuus from Plants of the World Online.
 Facilitated by the Royal Botanic Gardens, Kew.
 Published on the Internet; http://www.plantsoftheworldonline.org/.
 Retrieved on November 1, 2021.

 The above distribution map for Erigeron annuus is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+Areas in green are where the species is native and purple is where it has been introduced.
 This map shows where the species has been introduced in other countries.
 Erigeron annuus subsp. lilacinus is native to Baltic States, Finland, Sweden, Taiwan, and Vietnam.
+An updated map on POWO shows the species as introduced in eastern North America instead of being native… I think someone goofed…

 Distribution map for Erigeron annuus from the USDA Plants Database.
 Published on the internet at https://plants.sc.egov.usda.gov/home.
 Retrieved on November 1, 2021.

 The above distribution map for Erigeron annuus is from the USDA Plants Database for North America above Mexico.
 It shows the species is native to a couple more states than POWO.
-There are several maps online with different data, but who really knows. 🙂
+There are several maps online with different data, but who really knows.
+In the right conditions, species can spread, and in the wrong conditions, they can disappear. 🙂

 BONAP (The Biota of North America Program) maps are also very good.
 Clicking HERE will take you to the page of maps for all the Erigeron species in the United States.